LiLabZhaohua/PacBioWorkflow/README.md

 All required files for mouse workflow can be found in ./PacBioData_Mouse, except the long reads (LRs) [bam file]()

+All required files for mouse workflow can be found in ./PacBioData_Human, except the long reads (LRs) [bam file]()

 The follwoing three workflows need to be run in the same directory (input files should also be in the same directory).

+Here, we use mouse mm10 as an example.
+For human, change the InputParameter files accordingly.

 ### 1, PacbioGetAssembly.sh